0x776F6C66/Red-Tools/OSINT.md

 ~~~

 - Social Searcher - search engine for social media sites
-- Twofi - scan's a user's twittes feed and generates wordlistsa(personalized) for password attacks against the user
+- Twofi - scan's a user's twitter feed and generates wordlistsa(personalized) for password attacks against the user
 - linkedin2username - script for generating username lists based on LinkedIn data.
 It requires
 valid LinkedIn credentials and depends on a LinkedIn connection to individuals in the target
 organization.
 The script will output usernames in several different formats.